“The Lord of the Rings” trilogy has extended its theatrical return to theatres, and is now showing through February 9, 2026.

-To celebrate the 25th anniversary of the trilogy, all three films will be showing in remastered, 4K Ultra format, on successive days in January.
-The films will screen in DBOX presentation from Jan.
-16-19 and then in standard formats from Jan.
-23-25.
+To celebrate the 25th anniversary of the trilogy, all three films are showing every day January 26 – February 9, 2026.
+All are extended versions in remastered, 4K Ultra format.
+The films will screen in DBOX presentation and in standard formats.

 These classic movies are hosted by Fathom Entertainment and will be shown in hundreds of theatres nationwide.
 In addition to bringing the extended films back to the big screen, limited-edition “Lord of the Rings”- themed concession items will be available at select participating theaters.
 AMC moviegoers can look out for limited-edition popcorn buckets featuring maps of Middle Earth, while Regal and local cinema patrons can get buckets with a “One Ring” design.